facebookresearch/ParlAI/parlai/mturk/tasks/acute_eval/README.md

 As discussed in the paper, we found that we had better annotation quality if we screened turkers with an 'onboarding' comparison, consisting of a weak baseline conversation and a human-human conversation.
 Our code is set up so that this is optional.

-By default `args['block_on_onboarding']` is set to `True`, which means that workers who fail onboarding will be soft blocked - they won't be able to see or complete any more hits from you but won't receive any notification that they've been blocked.
-The Mechanical Turk qualification name used to soft block must be set with `args['block_qualification']`.
+By default `--block-on-onboarding` is set to `True`, which means that workers who fail onboarding will be soft blocked - they won't be able to see or complete any more hits from you but won't receive any notification that they've been blocked.
+The Mechanical Turk qualification name used to soft block must be set with `--block-qualification`.

-By setting `args['onboarding_threshold']`, you can also adjust the minimum proportion of onboarding tasks (if you have multiple) which must be answered correctly to pass onboarding.
+By setting `--onboarding-threshold`, you can also adjust the minimum proportion of onboarding tasks (if you have multiple) which must be answered correctly to pass onboarding.

 ## Other settings

 ### Task configuration on MTurk

 The title, description, and keywords of the task as shown on MTurk default to values in DEFAULT_TASK_CONFIG shown at the top of `run.py`.
-If you would like to change any of these values, create a file called `task_config.py` in your `opt['task_folder']`.
-See the `example/task_config.py` for more guidance.
+If you would like to change any of these values, pass a dict to the as the `--task-config` argument with the following keys:

+  """A short and descriptive title about the kind of task the HIT contains.
+  On the Amazon Mechanical Turk web site, the HIT title appears in search results, and everywhere the HIT is mentioned.
+  """
+  task_config['hit_title'] = 'Which Conversational Partner is Better?'

+  """A description includes detailed information about the kind of task the HIT contains.
+  On the Amazon Mechanical Turk web site, the HIT description appears in the expanded view of search results, and in the HIT and assignment screens.
+  """
+  task_config['hit_description'] = 'Evaluate quality of conversations through comparison.'

+  """One or more words or phrases that describe the HIT, separated by commas.
+  On MTurk website, these words are used in searches to find HITs.
+  """
+  task_config['hit_keywords'] = 'chat,evaluation,comparison,conversation'

 ### CLI arguments

 A comprehensive list of settings specific to ACUTE-Eval can be found in `add_args()` in `run.py`.
 ParlAI MTurk arguments can be found in `~/ParlAI/parlai/core/params.py` under `add_mturk_args()`.
 For the arguments most likely to be useful for running ACUTE-Eval, see `example_script.py`:

-## Retrieving and analyzing results

-Coming soon.

 ## Creating the pairings file